Adwords with Unknown Budgets and Beyond: Introduction

-\textbf{Outline for rest of the paper:} Section \ref{sec:prelim} discusses the assumption of small bids and presents a resource allocation version of the Adwords setting that we use in the rest of the paper.
-We show our results for this generalization.
-In Section \ref{sec:ref}, we discuss related work in online matching and resource allocation.
-In Section \ref{sec:main}, we first present our algorithm and main result, followed by a discussion of the key bottlenecks in proving the result.
-This is followed by the formal analysis in Section \ref{sec:ana}.
-Finally, Section \ref{sec:conclusion} concludes our discussion and highlights interesting directions for future work.
+\textbf{Outline for rest of the paper:} Section \ref{sec:prelim} discusses the assumption of small bids and presents a resource allocation version of the Adwords setting that we use interchangeably with the original formulation.
+In Section \ref{sec:deter}, we show that one cannot obtain a deterministic algorithm with competitive ratio better than 0.5.
+In Section \ref{sec:newmain}, we state and prove our main results for Adwords with unknown budgets.
+In Section \ref{sec:extension}, we show new results for our budget oblivious algorithm in settings beyond Adwords and discuss applications of budget obliviousness.
+Section \ref{sec:conclusion} concludes our discussion.